 Click Advanced search.
-We will perform a search by combining the two search terms (urban planning and public art) of our search query:
+We will perform a search by combining the two search terms (reflective teaching and art education) of our search query:

 In the drop-down menu different search fields can be selected:

 AB Abstract Your search terms must be found in the abstract of the articles retrieved.